SoftwareEng2-Team/run-for-your-life/README.md

 - /database: includes all information about connecting to our database.
 The database is used for storing user credentials and location updates.
 - /defunctfiles: files no longer used but kept for reference
 - /DEVELOPER_DOCUMENTATION: stores any documentation that might be useful to any developers.
+- /USER_DOCUMENTATION: stores any documentation that might be useful to any users/players.
 - /gamedev: where the source code for our game is stored.
   - /controllers: contains controller files for our database, including queries.
   - /public_html: mostly frontend code, contains some backend connection.
 Main page HTML, CSS, and JS files are stored here.